justinejosh/Superstore-Sales-Dashboard/README.md

 Sales show occasional spikes, likely due to discounts or seasonal promotions.

 The Consumer segment drives nearly 50% of total sales, but Corporate and Home Office also play significant roles.
 Targeted strategies for these business segments could increase total sales further.

+📧 Contact
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justine-josh-larona-79428a36a/).